Demand for Agricultural Information among

 Particular care was taken to reduce biases in data collection pointed out by previous researchers (Agarwal 1985; Hirway and Jose 2011).
 First, it was ensured that all the enumerators in both districts were female.
-This allowed them to interact directly and candidly with the women cultivators.
+This allowed them to interact directly and candidly with the women farmers.
 Secondly, all the enumerators were from the same region, so they could communicate in the local language.
-Thirdly, the enumerators were trained to enter data directly into electronic tablets in Kannada instead of paper forms, to avoid data carry-over or conversion errors.
+Thirdly, the enumerators were trained to enter data directly into electronic tablets in Kannada instead of paper forms, to avoid data conversion errors.

 In addition, several measures were taken to overcome conceptual biases in responses.
-For example, instead of asking the women respondents to identify themselves as “farmers,” the survey question asked whether they “grow crops,” carry out “weeding, harvesting, etc.,” or “keep animals such as chicken, cattle, etc.” This approach was crucial to identify women cultivators, and the advantage of this approach became evident during the survey.
-In several instances the women claimed that they were not cultivators, but when probed about their daily activities, it became apparent that they spent a substantial amount of time on activities related to cultivation.
+For example, instead of asking the women respondents to identify themselves as “farmers,” the survey question asked whether they “grow crops,” carry out “weeding, harvesting, etc.,” or “keep animals such as chicken, cattle, etc.” This approach was crucial to identify women farmers, and the advantage of this approach became evident during the survey.
+In several instances the women claimed that they were not farmers, but when probed about their daily activities, it became apparent that they spent a substantial amount of time on activities related to cultivation or livestock-rearing.
 Similar behaviour on the part of respondents has been observed in other studies too (Swaminathan and Usami 2016).
 As an added precaution, enumerators were trained to check the surroundings for any evidence of agricultural activities, such as the presence of animals in the courtyard.

 After the completion of the primary survey, focus group discussions were conducted with five groups.
 The first three groups consisted of five survey respondents each, selected for having reported greater time spent on agriculture or having a greater say in decision-making.
 The remaining two were male groups: one comprising husbands of women livestock keepers and the other, local male cultivators.
 The purpose of the focus group discussions was to develop a nuanced understanding of the survey responses and to explore the male point of view.

 The study has some limitations.
-First, since the survey did not cover male farmers, the study does not allow a comparison of the agriculture-related information needs of men and women.
+First, since the survey did not cover male farmers, the study does not allow a comparison of the agricultural information needs of men and women.
 This limitation was slightly mitigated through discussions with the focus groups of males.
 Secondly, since the data were collected over a period of two months, the responses may have a seasonal bias, despite the questions being worded in such a way as to elicit responses about activities in general and not specifically during the previous week or month.
 Lastly, the survey did not include women who were engaged only in daily-wage agricultural labour and not in any activities related to own family farm or livestock-rearing.
-Nevertheless, several of the observations about women cultivators in the study may also apply to landless female agricultural labourers.
+Nevertheless, several of the observations about women farmers in the study may also apply to landless female agricultural labourers.